EnterpriseDB/repmgr/README.md

 The utility `pg_rewind` provides an efficient way of doing this, however is not included in the core PostgreSQL distribution for versions 9.3 and 9.4.
-Hoever, `pg_rewind` is available separately for these versions and we strongly recommend its installation.
+However, `pg_rewind` is available separately for these versions and we strongly recommend its installation.
 To use it with versions 9.3 and 9.4, provide the command line option `--pg_rewind`, optionally with the path to the `pg_rewind` binary location if not installed in the PostgreSQL